Pelagic and Open Ocean Accounting

 3.3 Migratory Species

-Highly migratory species present particular challenges for asset accounting because their distribution spans multiple EEZs and the high seas, making national attribution problematic.
+Highly migratory species present particular challenges for asset accounting because their distribution spans multiple EEZs and the high seas.
 The treatment of aquatic resources in asset accounts is addressed in TG-3.1 Asset Accounts Section 3.3.1; this section provides supplementary guidance specific to highly migratory pelagic species.

 UNCLOS provisions

-- Oceanic sharks -- various families including Carcharhinidae, Alopiidae, Isurida
+Oceanic sharks Various families including Carcharhinidae, Alopiidae, Isurida (now Lamnidae).

-The 1995 UN Fish Stocks Agreement further elaborates obligations for straddling and highly migratory stocks, requiring cooperation through Regional Fisheries Management Organizations (RFMOs)[31].
+The 1995 UN Fish Stocks Agreement further elaborates obligations for straddling and highly migratory stocks, requiring cooperation through RFMOs[27].

 Accounting approaches

-The SEEA CF provides guidance on attributing migratory stocks: "Migrating and straddling fish stocks are considered to belong to a country during the period when those stocks inhabit its EEZ"[32].
-This residence-based approach creates practical difficulties when stocks move continuously across boundaries.
+The SEEA CF provides that "migrating and straddling fish stocks are considered to belong to a country during the period when those stocks inhabit its EEZ"[28].
+Alternative attribution approaches are summarised in Table 3.3.2.

 Table 2 presents an approach to structuring highly migratory species asset accounts using RFMO-based allocation.